-The following sports are team sports and participants will compete in the CAA against other Canyon schools.
+The following sports are team sports and participants will compete in the CAA or AIA against other schools.
 Those scholars enrolling in any of the following will be enrolled in the last hour team sports class.
 All participants in team sports will be charged the fee listed for each team sport to cover the cost of the facilities and referees.